No Meaningful Engagement With India Unless Revocation Of Illegal, Unilateral Steps On IIOJK: Foreign Minister Bilawal Bhutto Zardari - UrduPoint

 The foreign minister said using the OIC platform at the UN women education conference, he had addressed the world community and highlighted steps taken by Pakistan for the women's rights.

-The event also enabled the OIC member countries to show to the world the initiatives taken for the women's rights which also helped to remove the impression in which the Muslim world was painted.
+The event also enabled the member countries of Organisation of Islamic Cooperation (OIC) to show to the world the initiatives taken for the women's rights which also helped remove the impression in which the Muslim world was painted.

 The foreign minister also expressed strong opposition with the previous government's policy over the terrorists hiding in Afghanistan.

-He regretted that the PTI's government had caused damage to the country's relations with world capitals and strongly disagreed with the gesture of former prime minister waving a letter sent by the EU in public.
+He regretted that the PTI's government had caused damage to the country's relations with world capitals and strongly disagreed with the gesture of former prime minister waving a letter sent by the European Union in public.

 Bilawal said that diplomatic affairs of the country should be run for the benefits of the people of the country, emphasising "consistency and continuity' in the foreign policy.